Choose a process — Intercountry adoption

 Neither adoptive parent was a Canadian citizen on January 1, 1947.

-- you’re subject to the first-generation limit to citizenship by descent unless you meet one of the exceptions to the first-generation limit
+- You’re subject to the first-generation limit to citizenship by descent

-- you’re adopting from a country that requires a probationary period before the adoption can be finalized (this means the adoption will be finalized in Canada)
+- You’re adopting from a country that requires a probationary period before the adoption can be finalized (which means the adoption will be finalized in Canada).

 You can start the immigration process before you complete the adoption process if you’re adopting from a country that requires a probationary period before the adoption can be finalized.